kctffs/mildew-detection-in-cherry-leaves/README.md

 - Business Requirement 1:
   - The inclusion of average images and variability images for each class (healthy or powdery mildew).
-  - The implemntation of data between average healthy and average powdery mildew cherry leaves.
+  - The implementation of data between average healthy and average powdery mildew cherry leaves.
   - An image montage for each class to your liking.

 - Business Requirement 2: